 Email Aliases

-This is a more recent addition to my project, but the idea is to have a different email address for every online account, using email aliases.
+The idea of email aliases is to have a different email address for every online account.

 This means having one email for something like Twitter and a different email for Instagram.
 There are many advantages to doing this, one benefit is spam management - if you start receiving spam to one email then you can just deactivate it.